wretiii/whodat/README.md

 # whodat
-Script to perform a whois search against a file of domain names to return the registrant name and to return the IP address using fping.
+Perform a whois search against a file of domain names to return the registrant name and to return the IP address using fping.
 ### Prerequisite:
 ```
 sudo apt install fping